dishac01/Cyber-Knowledge-Base/TryHackMe/Hide-and-Seek.md

 Enumeration
 ls -la /lib/systemd/system/

-A suspicious service file was discovered.
+A suspicious service file was discovered. (cipher.service)

 cat /lib/systemd/system/cipher.service

 The service contained an encoded string that was decoded to reveal a fragment of the flag.

+echo NHRoIHBhcnQgLSBoMW5nXyAK | base64 -d

+4th part - h1ng_

 What I Learned

 Attackers can create malicious systemd services to ensure their malware executes automatically after every reboot.

-Task 2: Investigating Cron Jobs
+**Task 2: Investigating Cron Jobs**
 Clue
 "Time is on my side, always running like clockwork."

 This clue refers to cron jobs, which execute commands on a scheduled basis.